tock/tock/doc/reference/trd-appid.md

 responsible for validating Application Credentials and assigning Application Identifiers based on them.

-**Credentials Checking Policy**: the algorithm that a Credentials Checking uses to assign an Application Identifier to a loaded process.
-A Credentials Checking Policy defines an Application Identifier space.
-Two Tock kernels, using different Credentials Checking Policies and loading the same TBF object into one of their processes, can and often do assign different Application Identifiers to those processes.
+**Identifier Policy**: the algorithm that the Credentials Checker uses to assign Application Identifiers to loaded processes.
+An Identifier Policy defines an Application Identifier space.
+An Identifier Policy can derive Application Identifiers from Application Credentials, other process state, or local data.

+**Credentials Checking Policy**: the algorithm that the Credentials Checker uses to decide how Tock responds to particular Application Credentials.
+The boot sequence typically passes the Credentials Checking Policy to the kernel at startup, which the Credentials Checker then uses when the kernel loads processes.

-**Global Application Identifier**: an application identifier which, given an expected Credentials Checking Policy, is globally consistent across all TBF objects for a particular application as well as unique to that Application.
-All instances of the Application loaded with this Credentials Checking Policy have this Application Identifier.
+**Global Application Identifier**: an application identifier which, given an expected combination of Credentials Checking Policy and Identifier Policy, is both globally consistent across all TBF objects for a particular application and unique to that Application.
+All instances of the Application loaded with this combination of policies have this Application Identifier.
 No instances of other Applications loaded with this Credentials Checking Policy have this Application Identifier.
 An example of a Global Application Identifer is a public key used to generating Application Credentials for every TBF Object of a single Application.

 **Local Application Identifier**: an Application Identifier which is locally unique for the Credentials Checking Policy that assigned